neutrons/GUI_Tools/UnitDocTests/README.txt

-4/ using nosetests (which needs to be preinstall if not already there)
+4/ using nosetests (which needs to be install if not already there)
-nb: nosetests does not run the doc tests from the root directory of the project
+NB: nosetests does not run the doc tests from the root directory of the project
 > nosetests -v
 est_list_by_number (UnitDocTests.unitTestFolder.multiplicator1_class_above_test.TestMultiplicator1) ... ok